This meal was easy and yummy!

 Try this fabby, tasty, tummy filling, stick to your ribs meal- it is worth the effort!

-- 1 lb mince beef ( note a weeks ration of mince beef for one person was about 1/2 lb )
+- 1 lb mince beef or soy mince made up to 1lb in hydrated weight ( note a weeks ration of mince beef for one person was about 1 lb ).
+Make it with minced lamb for a Shepherd’s pie.

 - several large potatoes